SoftwareHeritage/swh-docs/sysadm/puppet/reference-architecture.rst

-Reference: Architecture of the Software Heritage puppet deployment
+Reference: Architecture of the Software Heritage Puppet deployment
 ==================================================================